sawdust-and-diamonds/scrollbar.kak/README.md

 }
 ```

-If you prefer to use another compilation system--`clang` for instance--which shouldn't be any problem--then I'll assume you're knowledgeable enough to manage by yourself.
+If you prefer to use another compilation system—`clang` for instance—which shouldn't be any problem—then I'll assume you're knowledgeable enough to manage by yourself.

 ## Using the scrollbar